-Additionally, we need to decide on other channels which we will use for marketing.
-If you believe your ideal customer is using Facebook, Google, and TikTok then these are the other locations where we need to set up conversion events.
+Additionally, you need to decide on other channels which we will use for marketing.
+If you believe your ideal customer is using Facebook, Google, and TikTok then these are the other locations where you need to set up conversion events.

-Google Analytics will remain the “hub” of all your conversion event data, but we still need to set the same conversions on each channel so we can monitor our conversion performance by specific channel.
+Google Analytics will remain the “hub” of all your conversion event data, but you still need to set the same conversions on each channel so you can monitor your conversion performance by specific channel.
 This is extremely important when trying to decide which platform is more effective for your business.

 Brand Visual Guidelines

-A brand visual guideline is made of multiple parts: fonts, color schemes, brand assets, and imagery.
+A brand guideline is made of multiple parts: fonts, color schemes, brand assets, and imagery.

 The fonts you use will dictate an emotion for your customers.
-A font like Comic Sans will create an unprofessional and goofy aesthetic – while a font like Museo Sans provides a clean and modern aesthetic.
+A font like Comic Sans will create an unprofessional and goofy aesthetic, while a font like Museo Sans provides a clean and modern aesthetic.
 Consider this when picking which font best fits your brand.
-Color schemes will also portrait a mood or emotion for your customers.
-Color schemes usually consist of a primary color and a secondary color which are meant to complement each other across your website.
+Color schemes will also portray a mood or emotion for your customers.
+Color schemes usually consist of a primary color and a secondary color, which are meant to complement each other across your website.